Devilman: Manga

-Ryo journeys back to the mansion where he informed Akira of the world of the demons, and finds an album about his life which states he died years ago in a car accident.
-During his ensuing existential crisis, he is met by a group of demons led by the demoness Psycho Jenny, who informs him of the reality of his identity.
-Ryo is actually Satan, a fallen angel who was sealed by God with the demons for sympathising with them, who God sought to exterminate.
+Meanwhile, Ryo journeys back to the mansion where he informed Akira of the world of demons, and finds an album supposedly about his life, which states he died years ago in a car accident.
+During his ensuing existential crisis, Ryo is met by a group of demons led by the demoness Psycho Jenny, who tells Ryo he is actually Satan, a fallen angel who sympathized with the demons and turned on God for wanting to exterminate them.
 As part of Satan's plan to lead an all-out war on humanity, he had Psycho Jenny erase his memories and replace them with those of Ryo Asuka until the time when he was ready to begin the war.
+During a television broadcast, Ryo reveals the existence of Devilmen to the public but does not differentiate them from demons when he shows footage of Akira's first transformation.
+This leads to a mass hysteria that causes humans to turn on each other worldwide.

-Akira is devastated when humans kill Miki and her family for being associated with him.
-Akira confronts Ryo to get revenge, and learns the truth of his former friend's identity.
-Several years pass, and all humans - save for the Devilmen recruited by Akira - are extinct.
-On the day of the final battle, Xenon confronts Satan with the question as to why he wanted Akira to survive by becoming a Devilman, when this would conflict with his plans to leave Earth to the demons.
-Xenon then asks him if the reason for this is because he loved Akira and wanted to protect him, a statement which Satan implies to be true.
-The two forces collide, and the Devilmen are wiped out.
-In the midst of the confrontation, Akira and Satan fight each other, but Satan unknowingly kills Akira by bisecting him with his attacks.
-As Satan reflects on the events, then comes to realise what he has done, God’s angels descend upon the Earth.
+While Akira confronts Ryo for answers and learns the truth of his former friend's identity, a mob of humans kills Miki and her family for being associated with him.
+With Miki's death, Akira sinks to despair and loses faith in humanity before vowing to get revenge on Satan.
+When asked by Zennon about why he wanted Akira to survive humankind's extinction by becoming a Devilman, Satan implies that the reason is that he loved Akira and wanted to protect him.
+Twenty years pass, and all humans, save for the Devilmen recruited by Akira, are extinct.
+During their final battle, the Devilmen and the demons are both annihilated and Satan mortally wounds Akira.
+Satan then realizes that what he did to humankind was no different from what God did to demons, and grieves over Akira's death as God's angels descend upon the Earth.